-- Weddings: The University Chapel auditorium is available for wedding ceremonies for W&L students listed in the University Directory for the current year, current and retired faculty and staff listed in the University Directory, alumni listed in the W&L Alumni Directory, university-related board members and officers emeriti, and the son or daughter of any of these individuals.
-As a courtesy and when scheduling permits, the University Chapel may also host Virginia Military Institute students (when Jackson Memorial Hall is unavailable), Lexington City, Buena Vista and Rockbridge County residents not otherwise affiliated with the university, and out-of-region weddings.
+- Weddings: The University Chapel auditorium is available for wedding ceremonies for W&L students listed in the University Directory for the current year, current and retired faculty and staff listed in the University Directory, alumni listed in the W&L Alumni Directory, university-related board members and officers emeriti, and the children of any of these individuals.
+As a courtesy and when scheduling permits, the University Chapel may also host Virginia Military Institute students (when Jackson Memorial Hall is unavailable), Lexington City, Buena Vista and Rockbridge County residents not otherwise affiliated with the University, and out-of-region weddings.
 Fees will apply.

 The Events and Conference Coordinator will be happy to help you with questions about planning your wedding.
-The coordinator may be reached at 540-458-8931 between 8:30 AM and 4:30 PM, Monday through Friday.
+The coordinator may be reached at 540-458-8931.

 - Available Areas: Activities in the University Chapel are confined to the Auditorium on the main floor.
 For activities taking place after hours or on weekends, there is no access to The Chapel Galleries, Lee's office, Lee family crypt or the bathrooms.
 Bathrooms are only available in designated buildings along the Colonnade.
 In addition, there are no dressing facilities available in the University Chapel.

-The Chapel is equipped with a projection system, handheld and lavalier microphones, a large lectern with a stationary microphone, W&L armchairs for stage seating, and lighting options.
-Requests for any of these items may be made on the reservation form.
+The Chapel has equipment such as a projection system, handheld and lavalier microphones, a large lectern with a stationary microphone, W&L armchairs for stage seating, and lighting options.
+Requests to use any of these items may be made on the reservation form.

-Whenever possible, use of the auditorium will be restricted during operating hours to ensure visitor access to the main floor.
+Use of the auditorium is restricted during operating hours for visitor access to the main floor.

-The Chapel will remain open to the public up to 15 minutes before the scheduled event, unless otherwise indicated, and reopen to the public during normal operating hours immediately after the event ends.
+The Chapel remains open to the public up to 15 minutes before the scheduled event, unless otherwise indicated, and reopens to the public during normal operating hours immediately after the event ends.
 The Chapel Auditorium will not close all day, except for special university events or weather events.

 University activities are a priority and scheduling in the University Chapel is subject to many changes during the year.
 We will do our best to inform you of any University, Museum or community event that may coincide with your event date or place unusual demands upon the Chapel's appearance or accessibility.
 Though unlikely, unusual circumstances may disrupt reservations made months or even years in advance.

-- Liability / Insurance: For Internal Group Events, the individual signing the Reservation Request Form, and related/affiliated groups, will be held responsible for all matters related to the event.
+- Liability/Insurance: For Internal Group Events, the individual signing the Reservation Request Form, and related/affiliated groups, shall be responsible for all matters related to the event.
 A representative is REQUIRED to be present at the event.
 That individual and related/affiliated groups are responsible for leaving the premises in good condition and cleaning up the Auditorium.

-- Clean-Up: Because the University Chapel is available as a public space during the week and there is no 24-hour custodial staff, users of the facility have the responsibility to ensure that the space is left in the condition in which it was found prior to the scheduled use.
+- Clean-Up: Users of the facility have the responsibility to ensure that the space is left in the condition in which it was found prior to the scheduled use.

 Clean-up should take place immediately after the scheduled event.
 Make certain that someone is assigned to be responsible for this duty.
 If the building is left in disorder by any group, W&L or other, a clean-up fee will be charged to the group responsible for the event.
 Full charges will be assessed for any damages to the Chapel or its furnishings requiring repair or replacement.

-ALL events in the Chapel must be limited to no more than 525 persons.
-If the anticipated audience exceeds this number, the organizing department or group should consider providing an overflow alternative if one is deemed necessary.
-At NO TIME can there be anyone standing in the aisles or at the rear of the auditorium, sitting on the stairs, or blocking the entrance, exits, or throughways.
+The Chapel can hold no more than 525 persons.
+If the anticipated audience exceeds capacity restrictions, the organizing department or group should consider providing an overflow alternative if one is deemed necessary.
+Aisles, stairs, entrances, exits, and throughways may not be blocked.
 Once the auditorium reaches capacity, entrance into the building should be regulated by a University Security officer or designated person in order to maintain safety.

-When planning large events, the University Chapel & Galleries will arrange with Public Safety to provide crowd control at the Chapel throughout the event.
-Such events will include First Year Orientation, Parents Weekend, Alumni Reunion and other University events anticipating a crowd over 500.
+When planning large events such events First Year Orientation, Parents Weekend, and Alumni Reunion, the University Chapel & Galleries will work with Public Safety to assist with crowd control at the Chapel.
 Additionally, the department or organization must provide at least two ushers to help the audience find available seats.